MasoniteFramework/docs/requests.md

     return Request.redirectTo('dashboard')
 ```

-You can also go back to a named route specified from the form parameter `back`.
+You can also go back to a named route specified from the form input `back`.
 This will get the request input named `back` and redirect to that named route.
 This is great if you want to redirect the user to a login page and then back to where they came from.
 Just remember during your form submission that you need to supply a `back` input.

 ```python
 def show(self, Request):